Travelling with Tribal Tracks is a wonderful experience. They take care of everything and you don't have to worry about anything!

 It is a very early start today to leave for the airport for the 30 minute flight from Kathmandu to Pokhara.

-We will drive to Kimtche, which can take up to two hours depending upon the traffic.
-We will then take a short hike to Ghandruk village, no more than two hours away after our early start.
+We will drive to Kimche, which can take up to two hours, depending on the traffic.
+After our early start, we will take a short hike to Ghandruk village, which is no more than two hours away.

 Accommodation and Meals